 The Pathways 2023 Team is thrilled to announce the following plenary speakers.
 Stay tuned for more speakers to come!

-Mark Sturm, a career natural resource manager, is the superintendent at Katmai National Park and Preserve.
+Biography: Mark Sturm, a career natural resource manager, is the superintendent at Katmai National Park and Preserve.

 Prior to this position, since 2012, Sturm was the biological resource program manager for the National Park Service’s Intermountain Region, a position that includes oversight of a wide range of professional staff supporting natural resource work in more than 80 areas in the National Park System.
 His team’s work has included high profile wildlife projects involving bears, wolves, bison, elk and bighorn sheep; fisheries work on the Colorado River, habitat restoration; and even consideration of the implications of climate change on NPS trust resources.